 - Some purchase orders may be Recurring Purchase Orders.

 - To change an existing purchase order submit a Purchase Order Amendment.

 PALCard (the University Low Value Procurement Card) can be used by departments to purchase Low Value Purchases directly from suppliers when items are not available through UCIBuy or as indicated on the Purchasing Methods Guide.

 An approved purchase order must be in place PRIOR to committing University funds.
 NOTE: A purchase requisition is not a purchase order and the number must not be used to commit the University.

-Low-Value Purchase Authorization may be delegated by the Director, Purchasing and Risk Services to individuals in operating units outside Central Purchasing.
+Low-Value Purchase Authorization may be delegated by the Chief Procurement Officer, Procurement Services to individuals in operating units outside Procurement Services.
 Authorizations are approved in KFS.
 The unit must maintain a separation of duties between the purchasing function and bookkeeping function in accordance with BUS-43.

 Low-Value Purchase Authorization allows employees to purchase items as indicated on the Purchasing Methods Guide.

 A purchase request should not be initiated by a department unless funds are available and approved to cover the costs.
 (See UC Business and Finance Bulletin BUS-43, Section V, Part 1.)

 A lease purchase may be based on future income streams as defined by the requesting department.
 Dollar amounts over $50,000 will need the approval of UCI Real Estate Services and the Office of the President.
 (See UC Business and Finance Bulletin BUS-43, Section III, Part 4.)

 The amount of delegated purchasing authority will not exceed the amount established in University policy.
 The issuance of repeat orders on consecutive days to a vendor for the same material or the issuance of multiple invoices by a vendor using two or more dates, in order to circumvent this procedure, is prohibited and shall be cause for the withdrawal of delegated purchasing authority.